American black duck: Breeding

 It has been proposed that the American black duck and the mallard were formerly separated by habitat preference, with the American black duck's dark plumage giving it a selective advantage in shaded forest pools in eastern North America, and the mallard's lighter plumage giving it an advantage in the brighter, more open prairie and plains lakes.
 According to this view, recent deforestation in the east and tree planting on the plains has broken down this habitat separation, leading to the high levels of hybridization now observed.
 However, rates of past hybridization are unknown in this and most other avian hybrid zones, and it is merely presumed in the case of the American black duck that past hybridization rates were lower than those seen today.
 Also, many avian hybrid zones are known to be stable and longstanding despite the occurrence of extensive interbreeding.
 The American black duck and the local mallard are now very hard to distinguish by means of microsatellite comparisons, even if many specimens are sampled.
 Contrary to this study's claims, the question of whether the American haplotype is an original mallard lineage is far from resolved.
 Their statement, "Northern black ducks are now no more distinct from mallards than their southern conspecifics" only holds true in regard to the molecular markers tested.
 As birds indistinguishable according to the set of microsatellite markers still can look different, there are other genetic differences that were simply not tested in the study.

-In captivity studies, it has been discovered that the hybrids follow Haldane's Rule, with hybrid females often dying before they reach sexual maturity, thereby supporting the case for the American black duck being a distinct species.
+In captivity studies, it has been discovered that the hybrids follow Haldane's rule, with hybrid females often dying before they reach sexual maturity, thereby supporting the case for the American black duck being a distinct species.

 Nest predators and hazards

-The apex nest predators of the American black duck include American crows, gulls and raccoons, especially in tree nests.
+The nest predators of the American black duck include American crows, gulls and raccoons, especially in tree nests.
 Hawks and owls are also major predators of adults.
 Bullfrogs and snapping turtles eat many ducklings.
 Ducklings often catch diseases caused by protozoan blood parasites transmitted by bites of insects such as blackflies.
 They are also vulnerable to lead shot poisoning, known as plumbism, due to their bottom-foraging food habits.